 You can use Clipper on all Muni bus, historic streetcar, Muni Metro light-rail and cable car service.

 If I have a Muni pass, do I need to tag my card?

-Regardless of whether you use cash, 10-ride book or a monthly pass, you must tag your card to a Muni vehicle or station entry gate every time you board.
+Yes, you must tag your Clipper card to the card reader on a Muni vehicle or at a station fare gate every time you board.
 Your tag is your proof of payment.

-Should I ask for a transfer when I board a Muni vehicle?
-How can I prove that I paid?
+Do I need to ask for a paper transfer when I board a Muni vehicle?

 I see card readers on the back doors.
 Do I still have to board through the front?